cjchun3616/zero_shot_gradtts/README.md

 # Zero-Shot Multi Speaker GradTTS

-This repository provides a Audio Sample of Zero-Shot Grad-TTS.
+This repository provides audio samples of Zero-Shot Grad-TTS.

 ### Audio Samples

-The audio samples for Zero-Shot Grad-TTS can ben found in [link](https://www.amclab.kr/demo/zero_shot_gradtts/).
+The audio samples for Zero-Shot Grad-TTS can be found in [link](https://www.amclab.kr/demo/zero_shot_gradtts/).

 ### Comparison Dataset
 For the comparison of synthesis performance for the Seen speaker, we randomly selected speakers from the LibriTTS dataset used in the learning and performed speech synthesis.